Hedge funds eye opportunities in cut-price Credit Suisse AT1s

 A trip from above par to pennies A trip from above par to pennieshttps://tmsnrt.rs/4060OGk

-(Reporting by Nell Mackenzie; additional reporting Karin Strohecker, Scott Murdoch in Sydney, Xie Yu in Hong Kong, Davide Barbuscia in New York, editing by Sinead Cruise and Jane Merriman)
+(Reporting by Nell Mackenzie; Additional reporting Karin Strohecker, Scott Murdoch in Sydney, Xie Yu and Summer Zhen in Hong Kong and Davide Barbuscia in New York; Editing by Sinead Cruise, Jane Merriman and Bradley Perrett)

 ((Nell.Mackenzie@thomsonreuters.com;))